 Mr. Masayasu Kano, Principal

 Over the next two years, the staff of the school worked hard to meet the standards and practices of an IB World School.
-The staff attended countless professional development workshops and benefited from the shared knowledge of other IB schools in Japan.
+The teachers and administrators attended countless professional development workshops and benefited from the shared knowledge of other IB schools in Japan.

 On March 11, 2011, Japan suffered a devastating triple disaster of a 9.0 earthquake, a tsunami, and a radiation leak at a nuclear power plant.
 Mr. Kano’s brand new loghouse school was virtually unaffected by the earthquake itself.
 Books fell off shelves and papers fell off desks, but there was no lasting damage to the school or any of its major equipment (computers, etc.).